 The project keeps track of the paths to your source data and stores the codes, code groups, networks, etc. that you develop during your work.
 Your source data files are copied and stored in a repository.
 The standard option is for ATLAS.ti to manage the documents for you in its internal database.
 If you work with larger audio or video files, they can be linked to your project to preserve disk space.
 All files that you assign to the project (except those externally linked) are copied, i.e., a duplicate is made for ATLAS.ti's exclusive use.
 Your original files remain intact and untouched in their original location.

-Your source data can consist of text documents (such as interview or focus group transcripts, articles, reports, observational notes); images (photos, screen shots, diagrams),audio recordings (interviews, broadcasts, music), video clips (audiovisual material),PDF files (papers, brochures, reports, articles or book chapters for a literature review), geo data (locative data using Open Street Map), and tweets from a twitter query.
+Your source data can consist of text documents (such as interview or focus group transcripts, reports, observational notes); images (photos, screen shots, diagrams),audio recordings (interviews, broadcasts, music), video clips (audiovisual material),PDF files (papers, brochures, reports, articles or book chapters for a literature review), geo data (locative data using Open Street Map), and tweets from a twitter query.

 Once your various documents are added or linked to an ATLAS.ti project, your real work can begin.
 Most commonly, early project stages involve coding different data sources.